Teen Death Marks 8th U.S Fatality Linked to Takata Airbag

 Along with more than 100 injuries, another death because of a defective Takata airbag marks the 8th U.S. fatality and the 9th death worldwide, according to the National Highway Traffic Safety Administration (NHTSA).

-This last victim was a teenager who was a passenger in relative’s 2001 Honda Accord when an accident occurred near Pittsburgh in July.
+This last victim was a teenager who was a passenger in relative’s 2001 Honda Accord when a car accident occurred near Pittsburgh in July.
 The unidentified teen was hospitalized and died a few days later.

 Previously, the NHTSA attributed seven U.S. deaths on faulty Takata airbags.
 All deaths occurred in Honda vehicles.

 The Honda Accord coupe owner did not take the coupe for repairs after receiving a recall notice in 2010, according to a Honda representative.
 The day prior to the fatal accident, another recall notice was mailed.
 If you or a family member has been injured by a Takata airbag contact one of our reputable South Bend product liability lawyers for a free consultation.